henryhmko/Deep_Sea-NN/README.md

 ### Special Case for the Underwater Environment

-Unlike the surface where a picture of a street will include both edges(pedestrians, signs, etc) and flat areas(open skies), many under
+Unlike the surface where a picture of a street will include both edges(pedestrians, signs, etc) and flat areas(open skies), underwater images will most likely consist only of either edges or flat areas.

 - If, for example, a model is aimed to take a lot of pictures of marine organisms then it will process images that are bound to include a lot of edges.
 Those edges may be the fins of a particular fish, tentacles of an anemone, geometric patterns for camouflage, or such.
 With such a distribution, we could directly train the model with a SSIM loss using a small gaussian sigma.